Allstate Corp Annual Shareholders Meeting Transcript

+Welcome to the Allstate Annual Meeting with shareholders.
+The meeting will now begin.

-Thomas Joseph Wilson - The Allstate Corporation - Board Chair, President & CEO
+Thomas Joseph Wilson - The Allstate Corporation - Chairman, President & CEO

 Welcome, everyone.
-I'm Tom Wilson, Chair, President and Chief Executive Officer of Allstate.
-On behalf of Allstate's Board of Directors, our senior leadership team and Allstaters, welcome.
-Thank you for joining us for our meeting today.
+I'm Tom Wilson, Chair, President and Chief Executive Officer of the Allstate Corporation.
+On behalf of Allstate's Board of Directors, our senior leadership team and Allstaters all around the country, welcome to our 2020 annual meeting of stockholders.
+Thank you for joining us today for our virtual shareholder meeting, which is designed to keep everyone safe and give you the opportunity to participate without coming to our offices.

-We'll begin by -- let me just make sure I can -- I want to make sure that before I continue on, are we clear that -- can everybody hear everything all right?
-I just want to -- sometimes you talk on and we want to make sure people don't get it.
-So they don't hear.
-Could somebody just let me know that we're -- in fact, you can hear it all?
+I'd like to begin by recognizing the extraordinary service of Allstate employees and agents who have been dealing with the unprecedented challenges posed by the COVID-19 pandemic.
+They've exemplified amazing dedication during this difficult time from creating a shelter-in-place program, special payment plans for customers, offering free identity protection and just reaching out to millions of customers on a daily basis.

 Allstate Corp Annual Shareholders Meeting Transcript